Workplace culture usually evolves subtly over time. Recently, it’s been more like whiplash.

 - Company purpose and values.
 During the past decade, mission, purpose, and values have taken center stage as guardians and guardrails of the culture.
 However, often employees see values as just words on the wall, instead of living values in action.

 All three factors are important to a healthy culture and a healthy company.
 Elevating the importance of the employee voice doesn’t make strategy, purpose, and values obsolete—it makes them better.

 The key is to keep listening

-If the pandemic taught us anything, it’s that we need to keep listening to each other.
+If the last few years have taught us anything, it’s that we need to keep listening to each other.
 When both employers and employees have a willingness to listen—and really hear each other—companies (and their cultures) will soar.

 At Salo, we empower people and companies to do purposeful work by matching senior HR, finance, and accounting experts with organizations that need their help.
 Connect with us today to learn more.